 Before we develop a technical mathematical definition, let's delineate a clear list of rules for our play with permutations.
+We do this be creating a concrete list of four rules for how we define permutations.

 Rule 1: The finite number of balls must be equal to the number of boxes.